juhjuh/sweProject1/README.md

 List of things to get done
 ---------------------------
 - Add more images to complete super-mecha suit EDIT: Done!
-- CSS the crap out of it (I was thinking just line up the images) EDIT: Done!
+- CSS (I was thinking just line up the images) EDIT: Done!
 - Add our names somewhere (?)
 Edit: Done!

 Known issues